 Internal Networks allows to you manage your Umbrella policy for subnets of computers based on the internal IP addresses of your network.

-The purpose of the Internal Networks identity is to define a subnet that's non-routable (or RFC1918 compliant) as an identity you can apply policy to.
-To create an Internal Networks identity, define a subnet that's non-routable (or RFC 1918 compliant) as an identity you can apply policy to.
-For example, if your Internal Network is defined as 192.168.0/24, any computer, tablet or device with an IP on that subnet would receive the filtering policy defined for it whenever it made a request to access the Internet.
+The purpose of the Internal Networks identity is to define a subnet that's non-routable (or RFC1918 compliant) as an identity to which you can apply a DNS policy.
+To create an Internal Networks identity, define a subnet that's non-routable (or RFC 1918 compliant) as an identity to which you can apply a policy.
+For example, if your Internal Network is defined as 192.168.0/24, any computer, tablet, or device with an IP on that subnet would receive the filtering policy defined for it whenever it made a request to access the Internet.

 From there you can begin to build multiples sites if you have more than one physical location or if you have more than one Internal Network to configure.

 The Umbrella VA will have your DNS traffic pointed to it for this configuration and anything identified as coming from the networks you've defined will have the policies applied.